jimbucktwo/CECS-327-Assignment8/README.md

 Group members: Jimmy Tran, Santosh Adhikari (Group 15)

-This project demonstrates the use of TCP sockets for communication between a server and a client.
+This project simulates IoT device data retrieval using mongoDB.
+It demonstrates the use of TCP sockets for communication between a server and a client.
 The server listens for connections and processes specific requests from the client, returning corresponding responses based on the data received.

 ## Overview